Falls and the elderly

-Everyone can be at risk of having a fall, but some older adults can be more vulnerable than others.
-Read about how to take steps to prevent falls.
+Anyone can be at risk of having a fall, but some older adults are more vulnerable than others.
+Here's how to take steps to prevent falls.

 The most common causes of head injuries are falls, assaults and car accidents.
 Find out more about the symptoms and treatments here.

 Catheters may be needed temporarily or permanently.
 Find out here about catheter problems, such as leaking, blockages and the tube falling out.